legacy-seismic-data/legacy-seismic-data.github.io/organizations/canada.md

 ## Data Availability
 35 mm films of seismograms of the CNSN for 1962-1986 were initially sent to the National Earthquake Center in Golden, Colorado.
 The films are now part of the collection stored at the Albuquerque Seismological Laboratory.
-Some of these stations were included in the efforts to scan WWSSN records.
-See [WWSSN](../organizations/wwssn).
+Some of these stations were included in the efforts to scan WWSSN records (see [WWSSN](../organizations/wwssn)).

 Paper records have been maintained for this colleciton.

+Scans will be made avaialble through IRIS DMC.

 ## Contact
 For more information about this collection, please contact: \< *blank* \>